isomorphic-software/smartclient-docs/classes/FilterBuilder.md

 ## Attr: FilterBuilder.topOperatorForm

 ### Description
-With [TopOperatorAppearance](../reference.md#type-topoperatorappearance) "bracket" and "inline", a form that appears to the left of the stack of clauses and allows picking the [LogicalOperator](../reference_2.md#type-logicaloperator) for the overall FilterBuilder (or for that specific FilterClause, in the case of "inline")
+With [TopOperatorAppearance](../reference.md#type-topoperatorappearance) "bracket" and "inline", a form that appears to the left of the stack of clauses and allows picking the [LogicalOperator](../reference.md#type-logicaloperator) for the overall FilterBuilder (or for that specific FilterClause, in the case of "inline")

 By default, consists of a CheckboxItem if [FilterBuilder.showSelectionCheckbox](#attr-filterbuildershowselectioncheckbox) is true, and a simple SelectItem containing the available logical operators.

 If this FilterBuilder shows nested sub-clauses, the same defaults will be applied to the top-operator item for each sub-clause.

+**Flags**: IR

+---
+## Attr: FilterBuilder.saveOnEnter

+### Description
+If true, when the user hits the Enter key while focused in a text-item in this FilterBuilder, we automatically invoke the user-supplied [FilterBuilder.search](#method-filterbuildersearch) method.

 **Flags**: IR